dalnefre/FPGA/tutorial/uart/README.md

 watching for a possible edge-transition, or expiration of a full bit-timer.

+If we encounter a negative edge, we reset the timer to align with the incoming signal.
+If we don't see a transition for `FULL_BIT_TIME`, we know that the next bit is also `1` and we're half-way through it, so capture the current `1` bit and we reset the timer for the next.
+If `cnt == 8`,
+we are expecting the STOP bit (which shoud be `1`), so we transition to STOP state.

 ```verilog
       `ONE :
         if (in == 0)  // negative edge